 “Looking for hope?
 Here’s where to find it.
 An inspiring account of the grassroots leaders throughout the United States who are confronting racism, the climate crisis, and poverty.”

 The book features a forward by actor and activist Danny Glover.

 Sarah speaks nationally and internationally, and is a guest on radio and television on topics ranging from cooperative economics, local foods, and solving the climate crisis, to alternatives to prisons, green and inclusive cities, and confronting racism.
 Sarah has interviewed Frances Moore Lappé, Ralph Nader, Van Jones, Pete Seeger, Angela and Fania Davis, George Shultz, and Desmond Tutu.

-Sarah lives on the Suquamish Tribe’s traditional lands; she serves on the board of the Tribe’s Suquamish Foundation and paddles with the Suquamish canoe family on the annual tribal canoe journey.
+Sarah is a founder of Suquamish Olalla Neighbors, a group of Native and non-Native allies who, together with the Suquamish Tribe, won the return of Old Man House Park to the Tribe.
+She serves on the board of the Tribe’s Suquamish Foundation and travels with the Suquamish canoe family on the annual tribal canoe journey.